Deltarune: Chapter 4 – Prophecy

-After Kris and Susie close the living room Dark Fountain, Toriel wakes Kris and Kris and Susie go to church.
-After questioning townsfolk about the bunker, the two conclude that their best lead on the codes is Noelle's mother, Mayor Carol Holiday.
-They visit the Holidays' house, where Susie distracts Noelle while Kris searches.
-In the bedroom of Noelle's missing sister Dess, Kris finds a code in a guitar, but Kris rips out their soul before it can be fully read.
-The player-controlled soul enters the house's ventilation, finding Kris on the phone with an unknown person who discusses the Knight's actions and instructs them to prevent Susie from getting the guitar.
-Kris fails to prevent Susie finding the guitar and returns the soul to their body, but Carol returns home and expels Susie from the house before she can memorize the code.
+Kris and Susie go to church with Toriel the next morning after sealing the living room Fountain, and conclude that their best lead on the bunker codes is Noelle's mother, Mayor Carol Holiday.
+While investigating Holiday Manor, Susie distracts Noelle as Kris finds a code inside the guitar of Noelle's missing older sister December.
+However, they rip out their soul before it can be read.
+The player-controlled soul enters the ventilation system and overhears Kris calling an unknown person, who instructs them to prevent Susie from finding the guitar.
+Kris fails to stop Susie and Noelle from playing the guitar and takes back the soul, but Carol returns home and expels Susie before she can discover the code.

-Upon returning to the church, Kris and Susie find it transformed into a Dark World containing depictions of the prophecy.
-In the Dark World, they reunite with Ralsei and encounter an old man formed from the ashes of dead Light World inhabitant Gerson Boom.
-Ralsei admits that he has been hiding parts of the prophecy from Kris and Susie because he believes the truth would be too upsetting.
+Kris and Susie return to the church and find it transformed into a Dark World depicting the prophecy.
+They encounter a Darkner patterned after the deceased Lightner Gerson Boom, who encourages the party to defy their foretold fates.
+Ralsei ultimately breaks down and admits he has been hiding the true prophecy from Kris and Susie, including its tragic ending.

-The party encounters the Knight, who opens a Fountain within the Dark World, creating a "Titan", a harbinger of the Roaring.
-The party defeats the Titan with help from Gerson.
-Against Ralsei's protests, Susie runs ahead and sees the ending of the prophecy.
-She smashes it before the player sees, dismissing it as something the party would never let happen.
-After sealing the Fountain, they return home to find Toriel drunk with the grocery store janitor, Sans.
-Susie leaves and Kris, alone in their bedroom, is reminded by the unknown caller on their phone of a promise Kris made.
+After adventuring across three Dark Worlds within the church, the party confronts the Knight, who opens another Fountain and creates a Titan, a monstrous harbinger of the Roaring.
+They defeat the Titan with Gerson's help, and, to Ralsei's horror, Susie accidentally sees the prophecy's ending.
+She smashes the image before the player can see, dismissing it as something the party would never let happen.
+They seal the Fountain and return home to find Toriel partying with the grocery store janitor Sans.
+An uncomfortable Susie leaves, and Kris later receives another phone call.
+As they climb out the window, the unknown caller reminds them of a mysterious promise.